Stackclash/5e-vault/5. Mechanics/Bestiary/Fiend/Nupperibo (MPMM).md

 "languages": "understands Infernal but can't speak" "cr": "1/2"
 "traits":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "Any creature, other than a devil, that starts its turn within 20 feet of\
+- "desc": "Any creature, other than a devil, that starts its turn within 20 feet of\
     \ one or more nupperibos must succeed on a DC 11 Constitution saving throw or\
-    \ take dice: 2d4|avg (2d4) acid damage.
-A creature within the areas of two\
+    \ take 5 (dice: 2d4|avg (2d4)) acid damage.
+A creature within the areas of\
-    \ or more nupperibos makes the saving throw with disadvantage."
+    \ two or more nupperibos makes the saving throw with disadvantage."
   "name": "Cloud of Vermin"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "In the Nine Hells, the nupperibo can flawlessly track any creature that\
+- "desc": "In the Nine Hells, the nupperibo can flawlessly track any creature that\
     \ has taken damage from any nupperibo's Cloud of Vermin within the previous 24\
     \ hours."
   "name": "Driven Tracker"
 "actions":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "Melee Weapon Attack: dice: d20+5 (+5 to hit), reach 5 ft., one target.\
+- "desc": "Melee Weapon Attack: dice: d20+5 (+5 to hit), reach 5 ft., one target.\
-    \ Hit: dice: 1d6 + 3|avg (1d6 + 3) piercing damage."
+    \ Hit: 6 (dice: 1d6 + 3|avg (1d6 + 3)) piercing damage."
   "name": "Bite"
 "source":
 - "MPMM"
 - "MTF"
-"image": "/compendium/bestiary/fiend/token/nupperibo.png"
+"image": "compendium/bestiary/fiend/token/nupperibo.png"
 ```
 ^statblock